General Oral Hygiene Care

 Oral Hygiene Advice

-When you visit one of our friendly hygienists, they will also give you advice about your daily maintenance routine so that you can keep your mouth in tip-top condition.
+When you visit one of our friendly Oral Health Therapists, they will also give you advice about your daily maintenance routine so that you can keep your mouth in tip-top condition.

 For example, brushing and flossing are of paramount importance to oral hygiene.
 Although twice-a-year professional dental cleanings remove plaque, tartar and debris, excellent homecare methods are equally valuable.
-Our hygienists will show you the proper brushing and flossing techniques that can enhance the health of the mouth, make your smile sparkle and prevent serious diseases.
+Our Oral Health Therapists will show you the proper brushing and flossing techniques that can enhance the health of the mouth, make your smile sparkle and prevent serious diseases.

 Certain products may be recommended to you to help supplement your mechanical cleaning to assist in keeping your teeth and gums healthy.